 - Remain calm and provide the dispatcher with the following information:

-- Your name:
+- Your name;

 - Location of the emergency;

 - Condition of the ill or injured person;

-- Any dangerous conditions;
+- Any dangerous conditions.

-- Stay on the line with the dispatcher.
+- Stay on the line with the dispatcher as long as necessary.

 REPORTING CALL BOXES